Feb 14, 2023

 Avoid Costly Mistakes: Accurate Tech Pack Review

 A tech pack contains vital information and instructions that factories follow without question.
-It serves as a contract, and factories abide by it entirely, except when given new instructions during sample development.
+It is a contract, and factories abide by it entirely, except when given new instructions during sample development.
 It is not recommended to alter a tech pack once it has been handed over to the factory, except for significant issues related to production feasibility or impossible jobs given in the tech pack instructions.
 When developing a sample, the details specified in the tech pack guide the development of trims, prints, embroidery, tags, labels, and other items.
 This process involves preparing the final prototype, developing dies, print screens, embroidery CADs, and other significant components required for a garment sample.
-It is a costly process, and the factory invests a lot of money in the development of these items.
+It is a costly process, and the factory invests a lot of money in developing these items.

 Essential Tech Pack Audit for Clothing Brands